Steamboat Springs, Colorado: History

 The area surrounding Steamboat Springs was originally inhabited by the Yampatika band of the Utes, who hunted in the valley during the summer.
 Trappers began to move through the area during the first decades of the 19th century.
 James Harvey Crawford, the founder of Steamboat Springs, first arrived in the spring of 1874.
 The Crawford family moved there in 1876, and for the first five years were the sole permanent white residents of the town.
 The native Utes were forcibly removed from the area to a reservation in Utah by the U.S. Army starting in 1879.
 Milestones in the development of the pioneer town included the first sawmill in 1873, incorporation of the town in 1900, and the arrival of the railroad in 1909.
 The economy of the region was originally based on ranching and mining, which still have a large presence in the county.

-Steamboat is home to natural hot springs that are located throughout the area (see Geography).
+Steamboat is home to several natural hot springs that are located throughout the area (see Geography).
 Upon first hearing a chugging sound, early trappers believed that a steamboat was coming down the river.
 When the trappers saw that there was no steamboat, and that the sound was coming from a hot spring, they decided to name the spring Steamboat Spring.

 Originally, skiing was the only method of transportation during harsh and snowy Rocky Mountain winters.
 In turn, the popularity of skiing as a winter pastime catalyzed development of the town and other communities all over the Rocky Mountains.
 In 1913, Carl Howelsen, a Norwegian, moved to town and introduced ski jumping.
 Howelsen built the first jump on Howelsen Hill, now part of the Howelsen Ski Area.
 He also founded the annual Winter Carnival, a celebration still held each winter.
 The festival includes ski racing and jumping, dog sledding, and chariot events down Lincoln Avenue, the city's main street.
 Light shows on both Mount Werner and Howelsen Hill are highlights.
 Howelsen also founded the Steamboat Springs Winter Sports Club and built the town's first ski jumps.
 The oldest continually operating ski area in North America, Howelsen Hill, now bears his name and is one of just three complete ski jumping complexes in the United States.